DrummerViking/tools/README.md

 ## Get Quarantine Report based on group members (EXO)

-Automatically generate HTML report listing quarantine messages for a Security Group and its members.
+Generate HTML report listing quarantine messages for a Security Group and its members.
-This report will be send by e-mail to a list of recipients and saved to the user's desktop.
+This report will can be sent by e-mail to a list of recipients and/or tenant Admins and/or to the group member themselves.
+The report will be saved to the user's desktop by default or can be modified the ReportFilePath.

 [File](Get-QuarantineRerport/)